calliope-project/calliope/docs/creating/data_sources.md

     1. To limit repetition, we have defined [technology groups][technology-tech_groups-and-node-node_groups-inheritance] for our costs.

 !!! info "See also"
-    Our [data source loading tutorial][TODO] has more examples of loading tabular data into your model.
+    Our [data source loading tutorial][loading-tabular-data] has more examples of loading tabular data into your model.

 ## Selecting dimension values and dropping dimensions